 Fruit - Tangerines, Oranges and Pomelos

-Tangerines and oranges are passed out freely during Chinese New Year as the words for tangerine and orange sound like luck and wealth, respectively.
+Tangerines and oranges are passed out freely during Lunar New Year as the words for tangerine and orange sound like luck and wealth, respectively.
 As for pomelos, this large ancestor of the grapefruit signifies abundance, as the Chinese word for pomelo sounds like the word for "to have."

 08 of 10

-And what about the sweet, steamed cakes that are so popular during the Chinese New Year season?
+And what about the sweet, steamed cakes that are so popular during the Lunar New Year season?
 Cakes such as Sticky Rice Cake have symbolic significance on many levels.
 Their sweetness symbolizes a rich, sweet life, while the layers symbolize rising abundance for the coming year.
 Finally, the round shape signifies family reunion.Continue to 9 of 10 below.

 09 of 10